mchau29/mchau29.github.io/README.md

 #### Technical Skills: Python,SQL, R

 ## ABOUT ME
-I am a scientist who is fascinating with data science concepts, research methodology, and behavioral health.
-It is my goal to develop an AI physicians can use to further boost their accuracy in diagnosing mental disorders.
-On a good day, I enjoy working on data science project to understand the intricacy and dynamic between civilization, humanity, and behaviors. <br/>
+I am currently a Senior Research Associate at Broward College.
+In my professional career, I had clinical experience in behavioral health, severe mental illness, and substance abuse.
+I was involved in two human performance research studies and several clinical trials sponsored by pharmaceutical companies.
+For my master's thesis, I explored the role of Melatonin supplements on mood change among people with subthreshold insomnia. <br/>

+Besides my interest in research methodology, hypothesis testing, and statistical modeling, I am fascinated with Machine Learning, Deep Learning, and Artificial Intelligence (AI) development.
+Currently, I am interested in the prevalence of overdiagnosis and overprescription of psychiatric medications in Mental Health, especially among individuals with ADHD and/or insomnia.
+It is my goal to develop an algorithm to assist physicians in making diagnoses with higher accuracy and precision. <br/>

 That's a brief introduction about me.
 I would like to hear yours too.
 Let's connect!!!